Cre8XF/PhotoVault/docs/README_QUICKSTART.md

 ```
 I'm implementing missing features for the FREE tier of Pixtr before moving to LITE and PRO tiers.

+Please start by reading these documentation files in order:
+1. docs/INDEX.md - for overview
-Please read this implementation guide carefully:
+2. docs/PIXTR_FREE_TIER_IMPLEMENTATION.md - for complete implementation guide
-[Paste the entire content of PIXTR_FREE_TIER_IMPLEMENTATION.md here]

-Then implement PHASE 1 (Captions) first.
-Start by reading all the files listed in the "PRE-FLIGHT CHECKLIST" section, then follow the implementation steps exactly.
+Then implement PHASE 1 (Captions) from the implementation guide:
+- Read all files in the PRE-FLIGHT CHECKLIST section first
+- Follow the implementation steps exactly as documented
+- Implement the Firebase function, UI updates, and translations

-After Phase 1 is complete and tested, we'll move to Phase 2 (Slideshow).
+After Phase 1 is complete and tested, I'll ask you to implement Phase 2 (Slideshow).

-Let me know if you need any clarification before starting.
+Let me know when you've read the docs and are ready to start.
 ```

 ### Steg 3: La Claude Code jobbe